triton-inference-server/server/docs/rate_limiter.md

 execution of request (or set of requests when using batching) as soon as a model instance is available.
 This behavior is typically best suited for performance.
-However, there can be cases where running all the models simultaneously place excessive load on the server.
+However, there can be cases where running all the models simultaneously places excessive load on the server.
 For instance, model execution on some frameworks dynamically allocate memory.
 Running all such models simultaneously may lead to system going out-of-memory.